 If you're selling your home in the Cornhusker State, what must you disclose to prospective buyers, and when?

 Seller disclosures in Nebraska are governed by Neb.
 Rev. Stat. § 76-2,120.
-That statute provides: “Each seller of residential real property located in Nebraska shall provide the purchaser with a written disclosure statement of the real property's condition."
+That statute says that every Nebraska seller must give the purchaser a "written disclosure statement of the real property's condition."
 The law applies both to outright sales and to leases with an option to purchase.
 You must give the disclosure to the buyer on or before the effective date of the purchase contract (most likely the date upon which you both signed it).

 Both you and the buyer will sign the disclosure form, as proof that it has been given and received.
 (Obviously, you should retain a copy for your records.)

 You simply want to sell your Nebraska house.
-All of these disclosures may seem to make life more complicated, since they force you to confront some potentially value-diminishing aspects of your property.
+All of these disclosures can seem to make life more complicated, since they force you to confront potentially value-diminishing aspects of your property.
 Why should you be honest in making these disclosures?

-Second, it's a way to make sure the buyer won't balk in the middle of the escrow period after an inspection report turns up "surprises."
+Second, making disclosures offer a way to make sure the buyer won't balk in the middle of the escrow period after an inspection report turns up "surprises."

 And third, the statute protects you from lawsuits over the information that you do disclose.
 Neb.
-Rev. Stat. § 76-2,120-8 provides that you “shall not be liable under this section for any error, inaccuracy, or omission of any information in a disclosure statement if the error, inaccuracy, or omission was not within the personal knowledge of the seller.”
+Rev. Stat. § 76-2,120-8 says that you won't be legally liable for "any error, inaccuracy, or omission of any information in a disclosure statement" that was not an issue or fact within your personal knowledge.

-In other words, if a defect existed in your home, but you did actually know about it, then you could not be held liable.
+In other words, if your home had a cracked beam within the wall, but you did actually know about it, then you could not be held liable.
 Moreover, the statute is clear that your disclosure statement is not any sort of guarantee or warranty to the buyer.
 Indeed, the statute specifically reminds the buyer that "the statement should not be accepted as a substitute for any inspection or warranty that the purchaser may wish to obtain."